-Examples of poor practice Examples of good practice • A firm has no written policies and procedures. • There is clear documentation of a firm's approach to complying with its legal and • The firm does not tailor externally produced policies regulatory requirements in relation to and procedures to suit its business. financial crime. • The firm takes inadequate steps to communicate • Policies and procedures are regularly policies and procedures to relevant staff. reviewed and updated. • The firm fails to review policies and procedures in • Internal audit or another independent party light of events. monitors the effectiveness of policies, procedures, systems and controls. • The firm fails to check whether policies and procedures are applied consistently and effectively. • A firm has not considered whether its policies and procedures are consistent with its obligations under legislation that forbids discrimination.
+- A firm has no written policies and procedures. - The firm does not tailor externally produced policies and procedures to suit its business. - The firm takes inadequate steps to communicate policies and procedures to relevant staff. - The firm fails to review policies and procedures in light of events. - The firm fails to check whether policies and procedures are applied consistently and effectively. - A firm has not considered whether its policies and procedures are consistent with its obligations under legislation that forbids discrimination.

-Box 2.5: Staff recruitment, vetting, training and awareness
+Box 2.5: Staff recruitment, vetting, training, awareness and remuneration